jonoise/helpdesk/README.md

 # Helpdesk System (potencially!)
 Helpdesk system to manage tickets, comments, attachments and vacation (for now :P).
 Custom user models: Regulars (for regular employees) and Agents (for issue solver team member).
-The project was developed using Python and Django for the Backend♥ and using a Bootstrap template from google.
+The project was developed using Python and Django for the Backend♥ and using a Bootstrap template from google for the Frontend.

 ____
 ## Welcome to my Helpdesk System README.md ladies and gentlemen.